 ASE A2 Automatic Transmission Practice Test

 16. Technician A says the valve body separator plate contains the seat for ball-type check valves.
-Technician B says ball-type check valves are placed in valve body hydraulic circuits to allow fluid flow in only one direction.
+Technician B says ball-type check valves allow fluid flow in only one direction.
 Who is correct?

 • A. Technician A